fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

         baz &
     done

+Fish does not currently have subshells.
+You will have to find a different solution.
+The isolation can usually be achieved by just scoping variables (with ``set -l``), but if you really do need to run your code in a new shell environment you can use ``fish -c 'your code here'`` to do so explicitly.

 ``()`` subshells are often confused with ``{}`` grouping, which does *not* use a subshell.
 When you just need to group, you can use ``begin; end`` in fish::

     (foo; bar) | baz